EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 - [ ] Can create, list, get, and delete movies
 - [ ] Validation errors return 422 with details
 - [ ] OpenAPI schema exports successfully
+- [ ] Code is committed and tagged `session-03-complete` so Session 04 can build on a clean baseline

 ### Next Steps